distributhor/paygate-sdk/README.md

 ### Example

 Below is example showing how to use these middleware handlers in an ExpressJS environment.
-Not that the `urlencoded` body parser is required, since PayGate sends responses as that.
+Note that the `urlencoded` body parser is required, since PayGate sends responses as that, and that the `paymentNotificationHandler` returns the text "OK" as required by PayGate.

 ```javascript
 const express = require("express");